IDEQ -- Improving Diffusion Models for the Traveling Salesman Problem (TSP) by Leveraging the Structure of the Solution Space: : Experimental Study

-\subsection{Experimental results}
+\subsection{Experimental Results}

-Table \ref{main_res} reports on the first experiments in which we compare the performance of the different approaches on random instances. \XYZ clearly demonstrates smaller optimality gaps as well as a better scaling behavior when going from 500 cities instances to 1000 cities instances.
+Table \ref{main_res} reports on the first experiments in which we compare the performance of the different approaches on random instances. \XYZ clearly exhibits smaller optimality gaps as well as a better scaling behavior when going from 500 cities instances to 1000 cities instances.

-On the TSPlib, we used the TSP-1000 checkpoint on all instances with size ranging from 100 to $10^4$ cities.
+On the TSPlib, we used the TSP-1000 checkpoint to solve all instances.
 Table \ref{tsplib_res} shows both the consistency of \XYZ performance and its ability to generalize beyond the training distribution.
-Instances up to 1,000 cities have been solved by Concorde, and instances larger than 1000 have been solved by LKH3 (default settings).
-In 2 cases (instances 'fl3795' and 'fl1577'), we obtained a tour which outperformed LKH3 (with default settings).
-To the best of our knowledge, this is the first time a neural method is reported to outperform LKH3.

-Finally we explored the variability of the results, exploring both the sampling driven variability for a given instances and the optimality gap on different instances.
+Finally, we explored the variability of the results, exploring both the sampling-driven variability for a given instance and the optimality gap on different instances.
 Indeed, for a given instance, the denoising process can start from various noisy graphs with no guarantee to converge to the same solution.
-We thus looked at 32 random initial tours for 64 different TSP-1000 instances and looked at the distribution of the predicted solutions and associated optimality gaps.
-Results are shown in figures \ref{fig:var}.
-The standard deviations of the optimality gap obtained on 2048 instances of the TSP-1000 are shown in table \ref{table:stddev}. \XYZ exhibits a smaller variability for the length of the inferred tour, both within and between instances, which is consistent with the reduced search space and the more robust objective in the fine-tuning.
+We therefore looked at 32 random initial tours for 64 different TSP-1000 instances and looked at the distribution of the predicted solutions and associated optimality gaps.
+The results are shown in figure \ref{fig:var}.
+The standard deviations of the optimality gap obtained on 2048 instances of the TSP-1000 are shown in table \ref{table:stddev}. \XYZ exhibits a smaller variability for the length of the inferred tour, both within and between instances, which is consistent with the reduced search space and the more robust objective retraining.